himanshu-setia/myKeystone/doc/source/configuration.rst

 are accessible by LDAP.
 This information is for read-only use in a wide array of applications.
-Prior to the Havana release, we could not deploy Keystone with read-only directories as backends because Keystone also needed to store information such as projects, roles, domains and role assignments into the directories in conjunction with reading user and group information.
+Prior to the Havana release, we could not deploy Keystone with read-only directories as backends because Keystone also needed to store information such as projects, roles, accounts and role assignments into the directories in conjunction with reading user and group information.

-Keystone now provides an option whereby these read-only directories can be easily integrated as it now enables its identity entities (which comprises users, groups, and group memberships) to be served out of directories while resource (which comprises projects and domains), assignment and role entities are to be served from different Keystone backends (i.e. SQL).
+Keystone now provides an option whereby these read-only directories can be easily integrated as it now enables its identity entities (which comprises users, groups, and group memberships) to be served out of directories while resource (which comprises projects and accounts), assignment and role entities are to be served from different Keystone backends (i.e. SQL).
 To enable this option, you must have the following ``keystone.conf`` options set: